BhunganeCodes/Java-full-course/src/main/java/module02/README.md

 * Use valid Java syntax
 * Apply `if`, `else if`, and `else` correctly
-* Handle all edge cases
+* Use comparison operators appropriately
+* Ensure boundary conditions are handled correctly
-* Return exact required outputs
+* Return outputs in the exact required format
-* Follow formatting instructions precisely
+* Avoid extra spaces or incorrect wording
 * Ensure all unit tests pass

 ---